 On-Campus Free Speech

-Texas Woman’s recognizes freedom of speech and expression as fundamental rights and is committed to ensuring free, robust and uninhibited debate and deliberations by students, faculty, staff and members of the public.
+Texas Woman’s recognizes freedom of speech and expression as fundamental rights and is committed to fostering an environment where members of our TWU community (students, faculty, and staff) can engage in respectful and peaceful free speech and assembly.
 The university will protect the rights of freedom of speech, expression, petition and peaceful assembly as set forth in the U.S. Constitution; however, TWU maintains its right to regulate reasonable time, place, manner of speech, assembly and other expressive activities on TWU’s campus.
+As such at TWU we have adopted a “limited public forum” and restrict these rights to University members.
+In accordance with institutional policy unaffiliated individuals will not be allowed to engage in these activities on our campus.

 More Information